Layerpath/layerpath-docs/docs/playlists.md

 ## Sharing Playlists

-Once you've created your playlist with relevant collections and projects, you can share it with specific users or teams within LayerPath.
+Once you've created your playlist with relevant collections and projects, you can share it with specific users or teams within Layerpath.
 This provides them with a structured learning path to understand the sales pipeline management process effectively.

 ## Benefits of Playlists